ibm-cloud-docs/hardware-firewall-shared/managing-permissions.md

 The following permissions are required for viewing and managing various parts of your hardware firewalls:

 * **Manage firewalls** - Allows you to view your list of firewalls.
 It also allows you to view and manage the details of a specific firewall.
+* **View hardware details** - Allows you to view your list of hardware firewalls on bare metal servers.
+It also allows you to view and manage the details of a specific hardware firewall on a bare metal server.
+* **View virtual server details** - Allows you to view your list of firewalls on virtual servers.
+It also allows you to view and manage the details of a specific hardware firewall on a virtual server.
 * **Manage firewall rules** - Allows you to manage the rules of a specific hardware firewall.
 * **Cancel services** - Allows you to cancel a firewall.